-Work-Integrated Education (WIE) is "work-based learning experiences (e.g., internship) which take place in an organizational context relevant to a student's future profession, or the development of generic skills that will be valuable in that profession."
-All full-time undergraduate students of COMP are required to complete a mandatory WIE component as part of their curriculum.
-Our students have gained valuable working experiences at international companies as well as government and related organizations, e.g. BNP Paribas, Disneyland, Hong Kong Monetary Authority, Hong Kong Observatory, Hospital Authority, HSBC, IBM and Microsoft.
+Work-Integrated Education (WIE) is "work-based learning experiences (e.g., internship) which take place in an organizational context relevant to a student's future profession, or the development of generic skills that will be valuable in that profession".
+All full-time undergraduate students of COMP are required to complete a mandatory WIE component (at least 312 working hours) as part of their curriculum.
+Our students have gained valuable working experiences at international companies as well as government and related organizations, e.g. Microsoft, Disneyland, IBM, HSBC, BNP Paribas, Hong Kong Monetary Authority, Hong Kong Observatory and Hospital Authority.

 2) Is WIE graded?

 WIE is graded either as pass or fail.
-It is credit-bearing, but it is not included in the 120 academic credits required for graduation.
 The WIE component will NOT be counted in the calculation of the GPA.
-Students will earn one credit for every two weeks of WIE activities that they have completed.

 4) Is there an opportunity for me to complete my WIE overseas?